Portage/Canoe Packs

 CoolerPak 74

-Portage North makes a soft-sided food bag similar to the Granite Gear Traditional Food Pack above.
-But we heard a handful of reviews of this cooler style food bag enough to include this one here.
-All the integrity in the design and materials as the other Portage North products.
-Obviously some additional weight to this pack as compared to a soft side, non cooler style pack, but the added functionality to keep food cool for the first stretch of a trip.
+Portage North also makes a soft-sided food bag similar to the Granite Gear Traditional Food Pack, but we heard enough positive reviews of this cooler-style food bag to include it here.
+It offers the same quality design and durable materials found across all Portage North products, with the added benefit of helping to keep food cool during the first stretch of a multi-day trip.
+The tradeoff is some extra weight compared to a standard soft-sided pack, but many find the added functionality worth it.

 Cooke Custom Sewing